sfortosky/sfortosky/README.md

 > Experienced in relational database design, query optimization, and managing data integrity
 ---

+#### 🔬 Data Analysis
+- NumPy  •  Matplotlib
+> Experienced in analyzing, cleaning, and visualizing datasets using NumPy and Matplotlib

 #### 🔄 Version Control
 - Git  •  GitHub
 > Proficient with branching workflows and collaborative coding